nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 Script Brief Overview

 *****
-NOTE TO TEAM: Please don't edit app.py directly with your code!
-Make a copy and work on your part, then we'll piece them together afterwards (trying to avoid merges and collisions)

 Before running these code, make sure to follow all of the instructions in the README in /drive!
 *****

-In addition to the packages needed for the app.py, please also install:
-- pip install PyMuPDF Pillow sentence-transformers faiss-cpu

 For this project, we will use Llama model because it's free.
 Download it from here: